Skip to Main Content

 Loan amounts

-No-credit-check loans are inherently risky for the lender.
+Loans without a credit check are inherently risky for the lender.
 As such, loan amounts are typically low.
 For example, both payday loans and cash advance apps usually have maximum amounts less than $1,000.
 Or, the loan amount is determined and secured by an asset of yours that the lender holds on to (and can keep if you don't repay).

 Credit impact

-Pros and cons of no-credit-check loans
+Pros and cons of no credit check loans

 icon